-For the International Universal Health Coverage Day (UHC Day), the Education and Solidarity Network (ESN) invites you to the webinar « Youth in action on Health ».
-The webinar will take place on Thursday 9 December 2021 from 3 p.m. to 4.30 p.m.
-(Brussels time).
-Interpretation will be available in French, English and Spanish.
+For the International Universal Health Coverage Day (UHC Day), the Education and Solidarity Network (ESN) organized on 9 December 2021 an international exchange in a webinar entitled « Youth in action on Health ».

 12 December is International Universal Health Coverage (UHC) Day and an opportunity to raise awareness on the need for strong and resilient health systems and UHC.
 Universal health coverage means that all people and communities receive the health services they need without facing financial hardship.